Deltares/hydromt/docs/getting_started/quick_overview.rst

 Quick overview
 ==============

-Typically, we use HydroMT together with a plugin to build a model from scratch.
+Typically, we use HydroMT together with a :ref:`plugin <plugins>` to build a model from scratch.
 Here, we illustrate this for the Wflow_ rainfall-runoff model, but the procedure is identical for other models.

 Install HydroMT & model plugin